Uphill in reaction-diffusion multi-species interacting particles systems: Abstract

 \section{Abstract}

 We study reaction-diffusion processes with multi-species of particles and hard-core interaction.
 We add boundary driving to the system by means of external reservoirs which inject and remove particles, thus creating stationary currents.
-We consider the condition that the time evolution of the particle densities evolves as the discretized version of a system of coupled heat equations with linear reactions.
-We show that global uphill diffusion is inhibited, whereas local uphill is still possible.
-As a byproduct of our study, we identify a specific one-parameter family of such linear reaction-diffusion systems where the hydrodynamic limit behaviour can be directly achieved by means of a dual process.
+We consider the condition that the time evolution of the average occupation evolves as the discretized version of a system of coupled diffusive equations with linear reactions.
+In particular, we identify a specific one-parameter family of such linear reaction-diffusion systems where the hydrodynamic limit behaviour can be obtained by means of a dual process.
+We show that partial uphill diffusion is possible for the discrete particle systems on the lattice, whereas it is lost in the hydrodynamic limit.

 \endgroup